What do you do when your child only wants their mom?

 What Is Excessive Attachment Of a Mother?

 You may find it impossible to leave your toddler with anyone else.
 As soon as you walk out of the door, you know your toddler will be crying for mom!

 Toddler Will Not Leave Mom Alone

-When your toddler is at home with Mom, poor old Mom may not get any time to herself.
-She may have to constantly deal with a clingy toddler.
+When your toddler is at home with mom, poor old mom may not get any time to herself.
+She may have to deal with a clingy toddler constantly.

 Toddler Asks For Mommy Constantly

-It is possible that your toddler may become cranky and clingy unless they are in eyeshot of Mommy.
-Then you have a needy Toddler on your hands!
+Your toddler may become cranky and clingy unless they are in the eyeshot of mommy.
+Then you have a needy toddler on your hands!